This is a complete guide to how EDI and API co-exist in 2022.

 - Reliability via AS2’s MDNs

 - Accuracy because the data must adhere to its specification

 Why did size matter?
 Well, remember that EDI originated back when every byte mattered and you could get a 20MB Commodore PC with no screen for just $1500!
 Also, remember that EDI started being transported via paper documents and faxes, and had to be in a state of “readability” so that every partner who owned the specification, also in paper, could easily translate it.

 But there was also another reason, financial.
-Some VANs charged by the byte and/or by the number of transactions.
+Some VANs charge by the byte and/or by the number of transactions.
 So the cheapest data transfer option was to batch EDI transactions in a large file.
 If it were XML, it would have been several times more expensive.
 So size mattered.
 A lot.

 Modern APIs allow for massive data upload and download, using streaming and ramping up cloud technology.
 Think of YouTube, DropBox, or Netflix; they do data transfers and video streaming on a massive scale.

 In effect, size doesn’t matter in the information age.
 At least not as much as it did back in the day.
 Modern APIs utilize the latest and the brightest technology in terms of speed and bandwidth in the Internet era.
 From a financial perspective though, VANs still charge by the byte, not quite the same as the broadband providers.